 apache-pulsar-offloaderspackage and install

 offloadersdirectory in the Pulsar directory on every broker node.
-For more details of how to configure this feature, you can refer to the Tiered storage cookbook.
+For more details on how to configure this feature, you can refer to the Tiered storage cookbook.

 - Deploying two separate ZooKeeper quorums: a local quorum for each cluster in the instance and a configuration store quorum for instance-wide tasks